Fill4/sigs_freq/README.md

 ```
 and when prompted, select the location of the frequencies file and click Enter.
 The command -p shows the plots of the final fit and the final parameters will be printed to a file Results_freq.
-More commands and ways of executing the code are available and can be consulted __here__
+More commands and ways of executing the code are available and can be consulted here: __to be added__

 ## Testing
 To test the compilation go the tests folder and execute